 What will I get on redemption?

 On maturity, the redemption proceeds will be equivalent to the prevailing market value of gold (per gram) originally invested.
-The selling price of Sovereign Gold Bonds will be decided on the basis of the closing price of 999 gold purity of the last 3 business days of the week from the date of repayment, published by the Indian Bullion and Jewelers Association Limited.
+The selling price of Sovereign Gold Bonds will be decided on the basis of the closing price of 999 gold purity of the last 3 business days of the week from the date of repayment, published by the Indian Bullion and Jewellers Association Limited.

-Tax Implication on SGBs
+Tax Implication on SGBs (Updated 2026 Rules)

 Eligibility Criteria: Who can invest in the SGBs?